wenlzhang/obsidian-link-maintainer/README.md

 ## Features

 ### Comprehensive Link Support

 - **Update three types of Obsidian links**:
   - Note links (`[[filename]]`)
   - Heading links (`[[filename#Heading]]`)
   - Block references (`[[filename#^blockid]]`)
 - **Canvas Integration**:
-  - Full support for links in canvas files
-  - Maintains canvas node relationships
   - Updates block references within canvas nodes

 ### Smart Link Management

 - **Smart block reference handling**:
   - Update block references directly from selected text
   - Option to replace or preserve existing block links
-  - Maintains block IDs while updating file paths
     - Default safe mode: only updates broken or invalid links
     - Optional force update mode for complete link consolidation
+  - Maintains block IDs while updating file paths

 ### Safety and Reliability

 - **Safe updates**:
   - Preview all changes before applying
   - Confirmation dialog for reviewing updates
-  - Changes can be reviewed and confirmed in batches
   - Clear display of affected files and locations
 - **Change tracking**:
   - Detailed logging of all link updates
-  - Track original and new link locations
   - Maintain history of all modifications
-  - Easy-to-read markdown format
-  - Grouped by update sessions
-  - Includes file paths and line numbers (where applicable)

-## Usage
+## Use Cases

 ### When You Split Notes

-If you have a large note that you split into smaller notes, links in other notes might become invalid.
+If you have a large note that you split into smaller notes, block references in other notes might become invalid.
 This plugin helps you update those references to point to the new location, with built-in safeguards to prevent accidental changes.

 ### When You Reorganize Notes